hackclub/hackclub/workshops/geometric_pattern/README.md

 p5.js makes drawing ellipses and circles easy with the function [`ellipse()`](http://p5js.org/reference/#p5/ellipse).

-vnLet's see the `ellipse()` function in action by drawing a circle in the middle of the screen:
+Let's see the `ellipse()` function in action by drawing a circle in the middle of the screen:

 ```js
 function draw() {